 Do not lock the differentials when the vehicle is traveling down steep grades and traction is minimal.
+Loss of stability may occur.

 Always unlock the differentials when the need for maximum traction has passed or when traveling on good road or highway surfaces.